Brymbo F.C.: History

 Brymbo Football Club was formed over 70 years ago as part of the Brymbo Steelworks Complex.
 During their history Brymbo F.C. have won the Welsh National League (Wrexham Area) on fourteen occasions and have numerous Cup successes, the major ones being the 1967 Welsh Amateur Cup win and the Welsh F.A.
-Brymbo F.C became winners of the Cymru Alliance League Cup at the first attempt under management of Gareth Powell who later went onto manage LEX X1.
+Brymbo F.C became winners of the Cymru Alliance League Cup at the first attempt under management of Gareth Powell who later went onto manage Lex XI.
 Gareth Powell had also managed Cefn Druids who helped the club steadily consolidated in the Cymru Alliance, helped by a renewed youth policy who strolled to the 1998–99 Cymru Alliance championship, scoring over 100 goals in the process.

 Merger with New Broughton

 In 1996, Brymbo merged with neighbouring village team New Broughton F.C. to create Brymbo Broughton.

 At that time Brymbo played in the Cymru Alliance League while New Broughton were in the Welsh National League (Wrexham Area) Premier Division.
-New Broughton had a good, experienced Committee and were financially sound, but their playing facilities (which were Council owned) did not reach the standards set for a higher level of football.
+New Broughton had a good, experienced committee and were financially sound, but their playing facilities (which were council owned) did not reach the standards set for a higher level of football.
 Brymbo, however, had excellent facilities but were lacking experience and expertise in key off-field positions and were financially insecure.